Simply copy and paste the following command line in your terminal to create your first Strapi project.

 The goal is to build a better product that works with the community.
 As a part of that, the bigger core Strapi team will allow for even better documentation, guides, and community support.

 The Strapi community is global.
-Connecting developers and creators all over the world let's more and more people work together while gaining new insights and perspectives into how to build the best CMS in the world.
+Connecting developers and creators worldwide lets more people work together while gaining new insights and perspectives into how to build the best CMS in the world.

 In order to further facilitate these unique opportunities, we will double our effort to publish more tutorials with the Write For The Community program and organize more meetups no matter where you are.
 Even if everything needs to be completely virtual for a while, we are committed to helping build a community that enjoys exchanging thoughts and sharing ideas.